Italy's Draghi resigns after government implodes

 “Shame,” headlined La Stampa on the front page.
 “Italy Betrayed,” said La Repubblica.
 “Farewell to Draghi’s Government,” said Corriere della Sera.

-Mattarella tapped Draghi – who earned the nickname “Super Mario” during his European Central Bank tenure for his “whatever it takes” rescue of the euro — to be Italy’s premier last year.
-He and his unity government were charged with pulling the country out of the pandemic and laying the groundwork to make use of the EU’s recovery funds.
+Mattarella had tapped the former European Central Bank chief — who was known as “Super Mario” for his “whatever it takes” rescue of the euro — to pull Italy out of the pandemic and lay the groundwork to make use of the EU’s recovery funds.

-But the 5-Stars, the biggest vote-getter in the 2018 national election, had been chafing for months that their priorities of a basic income and minimum salary, among other agenda items, were being ignored.
-The movement also opposed Italy’s military aid to Ukraine.
-Last week, the 5-Stars boycotted a confidence vote tied to a bill aimed at helping Italians endure a cost-of-living crisis, prompting Draghi’s first offer to resign.

-Mattarella rejected the offer then and asked Draghi to return to Parliament to brief lawmakers on the situation.
-He did that on Wednesday, appealing to party leaders to listen to the calls for unity from ordinary Italians who signed petitions asking him to stay on.

 “You don’t have to give the answer to me.
 You have to give it to all Italians,” he told lawmakers.